mochimilk/tangerine-sunshine/_posts/2021-10-07-hello-kiva-creative-studio.md

 ### Illustrations

 Wanting to better express the emotion of Kiva, I was also tasked in creating illustrations that set a strong footing for future brand identity work.
 What this also enabled for us was a new way to tell our stories.
-These illustrations were used across experiences in both marketing and product teams across Kiva such — socials, emails, campaigns, checkout flows, homepages, and more.
+These illustrations were used across experiences in both marketing and product teams across Kiva such as socials, emails, campaigns, checkout flows, homepages, and more.

 ![](/uploads/icons-and-illustrations-1.png)